marrosciao/Chess-6/README.md

 # Chess-Game
-My Chess Game in Java
+A Basic Chess Game created with Java

 Has AI that uses alphabeta algorithm
 (Bug: When increased depth > 1 for some reason removes king and create null pointer exception)

 TODO:
-scoreboard
+scoreboard,
-pawn promotion
+pawn promotion,
-castling
+castling,
-en passe
+en passant,
-save game
+save game / load game.